psegarel/sveltekit5-starter-betterAuth/README.md

 # Starter Template

-SvelteKit 5 with TailwindCSS, Prisma, Shadcn/UI and Better-Auth
+SvelteKit 5 with TailwindCSS, Prisma, Shadcn/UI and Better-Auth.

+Trying not to repeat myself, that's why I came up with this template with the idea of adding most of the features I use in my projects.
+From Authentication to SEO ( not there yet), mail functionality, dark mode, etc.

 ## Setup